valeriankass/VU_Interactive_map/README.md

 ## Run the app in development mode

 Before running the server locally, you need to:
-- create .env.local file in the root folder and set your REACT_APP_GOOGLE_MAPS_API_KEY value.
 - install dependencies
 ```bash
 npm install